mayur-ravindram/family-hearth/family-hearth-ui/documentations/FAMILY_HEARTH_DOCUMENTATION.md

 - **Content**: A post can contain text and an optional file (image or video).
 - **File Uploads**: The application uses a secure, pre-signed URL mechanism for file uploads, ensuring that files are uploaded directly to a storage service without exposing credentials to the client.

+### 6. Profile Management

+- **Profile Page**: Users can navigate to a dedicated profile page to view their information.
+- **Avatar Update**: The profile page provides an option for users to upload and set a new avatar image.

 ## Sequence Diagram

 The following diagram illustrates the user flow from login to viewing the dashboard.